Autognorics/Gnomi/README.md

 -    SELFS = Systems of Engineered Life-Forms
 -    ELFS = engineered life-forms

+> "Life is Chemistry not Biology." ~ Joey Lawsin

 <!--
 **Autognorics/Autognorics** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.